aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-05-xorbits-summary.md

 computation, which allows for extremely high compatibility with existing python scripts, while `bodo` only supports the subset of those scripts that can be compiled by `numba`.
-There's pros and cons to both of these approaches, and choosing one comes down to whether you want to be more explicit in targetting only the subset of workflows where your product can make a meaningful impact, or prioritizing compatibility so that users don't need to take many actions to use the product.
+There's pros and cons to both of these approaches, and choosing one comes down to whether you want to be more explicit in targeting only the subset of workflows where your product can make a meaningful impact, or prioritizing compatibility so that users don't need to take many actions to use the product.

-I felt like the paper was lacking details comparisions to other state of the art systems.
+I felt like the paper was lacking details comparisons to other state of the art systems.
 I think the paper's first author would agree with me on that statement, given that they wrote [this blog post](https://luweizheng.github.io/blog/dataframe-analysis) which compares `Xorbits` to a few other systems including `bodo`.
-However, this comparision only examines differences on relatively small datasets and only using their laptop's compute resources.
+However, this comparison only examines differences on relatively small datasets and only using their laptop's compute resources.
 But it does show that `Xorbits` is far from perfect scaling, and it would be interesting to know more about where bottlenecks are encountered.

 Overall, cool to learn about more approaches in this space.
-I've already selected the next paper I plan to write about, and hopefully I'll be able to find time before the end of this month to finish that writeup as well!
+I've already selected the next paper I plan to write about, and hopefully I'll be able to find time before the end of this month to finish that write-up as well!